Looking for new adventures that drift from the conventional 9-5 work shift?

 You should take criticism as a constructive opinion and not as a personal attack, regardless of the tone the person in question happened to use before making its mind on your performance.
 In case of something wrongly done by you, it’s a chance for improvement, and were being in contact with the opinions of that client/event attendant can even lead to more business contacts.

 On the opposite side of the story, it will be only a sign that you are doing a good job, as envy is something we will come across at any point of our life.

 You are not alone in this boat.
-Milestones won’t be completed unless you learn to delegate those time consuming tasks that won’t allow you to keep the workflow in movement.
+Milestones won’t be completed unless you learn to delegate those time-consuming tasks that won’t allow you to keep the workflow in movement.
 By this, you don’t have to be a tyrant whose co-workers happen to be afraid; be that effective leader who is there to give a helping hand when needed, that person who inspires its crew to give always the best and don’t take anything for granted.

 Clients always feel whenever the work environment isn’t as desirable, and the least they expect is to be witnesses of a row in the middle of an important event just because a group of your employees didn’t meet the expectations for the job to be done.

-As we mentioned above, there are several factors to consider within event planning.
+As we mentioned above, there are several factors to consider within event management planning.
 Your key point on this behalf will be to find that silver lining that allows you to put your skills to the service of others.

-Having knowledge in colour theory, interior design, fashion trends, etc. can set the difference between a simple event and a memorable encounter.
+Knowing color theory, interior design, fashion trends, etc. can set the difference between a simple event and a memorable encounter.

-Negotiation is the most crucial skill you will have to develop, as the second most important activity besides crafting the concept for the event is to multitask the various elements that will interact, reaching an understanding with many subcontracts for services and where money is the language to be spoken.
+Negotiation is the most crucial skill you will have to develop, as the second most important activity besides crafting the concept for the event is to multitask the various elements that will interact, reaching an understanding with many subcontracts for services and where the money is the language to be spoken.